 Breast Cancer Foundation NZ (the Foundation) recognises the importance of protecting an individual's privacy.

 - Information about donations is handled with respect and confidentiality to the extent required by law.

 - Some donors prefer anonymity.
 We will respect the wishes of contributors who prefer their gift to remain confidential.

-- The personal information you provide when making an online donation or registering for an event will be protected by the Foundation, and the Foundation only discloses your contact information to third parties where the third party is another reputable charity.
+- The personal information you provide when making an online donation, registering for an event or fill-in an online enquiry form through BCF websites and social channels will be protected by the Foundation, and the Foundation only discloses your contact information to third parties where the third parties are another reputable charity or healthcare agency.

 What information we collect

 The Foundation collects and uses personal information from donors and supporters including: addresses, telephone numbers, e-mail addresses, dates of birth and donation dates/amounts.

 Specific requests made by donors/volunteers are recorded, for example, requests to remain anonymous or to be excluded from certain mailings.
 We also specify the relationship with our Foundation, such as volunteer, private individual, company etc.